 Then there are sons or daughters who are working out of town in one of the branch offices.
 Making them directors is a good way to give them prestige without the power to mess things up.

 Sometimes, the passage of time tends to increase the frequency of meetings for these “expanded” boards.
 After all, how are all these people going to be fooled about their importance if they never meet?

-But meeting doesn’t necessarily mean they do anything.
+But the meeting doesn’t necessarily mean they do anything.
 Woe to him or her who steps out of bounds and questions The Boss’s decisions.
 That’s the surest way for a grateful director to become an ungrateful ex-director.

 With this “accommodating silence” in mind, meetings are often held at resorts or in conjunction with vacation travel.
-Potentially questioning mouths can be kept shut when full of a steady stream of deductible treats at poolside.
+Potentially questioning mouths can be kept shut when full of a steady stream of deductible treats at the poolside.